dapr/docs/daprdocs/content/en/operations/resiliency/resiliency-overview.md

  Resiliency is currently a preview feature.
 Before you can utilize a resiliency spec, you must first [enable the resiliency preview feature]({{< ref support-preview-features >}}).
 {{% /alert %}}

-Distributed applications are commonly comprised of many moving pieces, with dozens, even hundreds, of instances for any given service.
-With so many moving pieces, the likelihood of a system failure increases.
-For example, an instance can fail due to hardware failures, an overwhelming number of requests, application restarts/scale outs, or any other reason.
+Distributed applications are commonly comprised of many microservices, with dozens, even hundreds, of instances for any given application.
+With so many microservices, the likelihood of a system failure increases.
+For example, an instance can fail or be unresponsive due to hardware, an overwhelming number of requests, application restarts/scale outs, or several other reasons.
 These events can cause a network call between services to fail.
-Designing and implementing your application with fault tolerance (the ability to detect, mitigate, and respond to failures) allows your application to recover quickly to a functioning state.
+Designing and implementing your application with fault tolerance, the ability to detect, mitigate, and respond to failures, allows your application to recover to a functioning state and become self healing.

-Dapr provides a mechanism for defining and applying fault tolerance/resiliency policies via a [resiliency spec]({{< ref "resiliency-overview.md#complete-example-policy" >}}).
-The resiliency spec is defined in the same location as components and is applied when the Dapr sidecar starts.
-The sidecar determines when and how to apply resiliency policies to your Dapr API calls.
+Dapr provides a capability for defining and applying fault tolerance resiliency policies via a [resiliency spec]({{< ref "resiliency-overview.md#complete-example-policy" >}}).
+Resiliency specs are saved in the same location as components specs and are applied when the Dapr sidecar starts.
+The sidecar determines how to apply resiliency policies to your Dapr API calls.
 In self-hosted mode, the resiliency spec must be named `resiliency.yaml`.
-In Kubernetes Dapr scans all resiliency specs.
+In Kubernetes Dapr finds the named resiliency specs used by your application.
 Within the resiliency spec, you can define policies for popular resiliency patterns, such as:

 - [Timeouts]({{< ref "policies.md#timeouts" >}})
 - [Retries/back-offs]({{< ref "policies.md#retries" >}})